guppratik-dc/api-intermediate-di-ps-demo/README.md

   TBD by Participants on Day 2

-1. Promote Code to upper env using GitHub Actions after the session.
+1. Promote Code to upper env using GitHub Actions after the session is over.